 The increasing number of security standards can make our life more complicated.
 Especially if these standards are vague in nature and don’t really describe what they expect from you.
 So these standards need to be translated into technical steps and advice.
 One of these documents is achieving PCI DSS compliance and certification for Linux, for those who deal with credit card payments.

 Another regulation that will need to be addressed by companies storing personal information on citizens from the European Union is the General Data Protection Regulation (GDPR).
-We addressed the steps to take to minimize the risk on breaches in our GDPR guide with technical requirements for Linux systems.
+We addressed the steps to take to minimize the risk of breaches in our GDPR guide with technical requirements for Linux systems.

 Many of the system hardening principles apply to all Linux distributions.
 Each of these distributions still has their own way of being configured.
-Here is a Ubuntu system hardening guide.